floledermann/stimsrv/README.md

 - Implemented in JavaScript, leveraging a modern, function-based programming style and supporting seamless transition from server to client code.
 - Run distributed experiments with multiple devices fulfilling different roles.
 For example, stimulus presentation can be performed by a desktop computer and participant feedback can be done on a tablet connected by WiFi.
 - Central control of experiment state and unidirectional data flow for deterministic experiment behaviour even in complex, distributed settings.
-- Provides wrappers and utility functions that help develop new experiment tasks with very little code, allowing you to focus on the core functionality (e.g. rendering the stimulus).
+- Provides utilities that help develop new experiment tasks with very little code, allowing you to focus on the core functionality (e.g. rendering the stimulus).
 - Timestamp synchronization between multiple clients accomplishes temporal precision of a few milliseconds in local WiFi networks.
 - Adaption of experiments to the device context, e.g. converting real-world measurements (millimeters, angular arcs) into appropriate pixel values depending on display resolution and viewing distance.
 - Follows the design principle of “Simple things should be simple, complex things should be possible.”
 (Alan Kay)

 To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
 To implement your own experiment, you can start with the stimsrv experiment template (coming soon).

 *Important Note: While stimsrv experiments run in a web browser, currently its code is not audited for hosting unsupervised online experiments.
-Stimsrv is currently intended for local use in private networks only!*
+Stimsrv is currently intended for local use in private (lab) networks only!*

 ### Defining & running experiments

 Experiments in stimsrv are implemented in JavaScript.
-Therefore, a single experiment specification defines both the user-facing side of the experiment (which runs in a *client*, usually a web browser) and the flow of the experiment (which is coordinated by the stimsrv *server*, which potentially controls and coordinates multiple clients).
-Stimsrv experiments can encompass multiple computers and laptops, mobile devices, uncommon devices such a e-book readers, and even printed media, all controlled from a single experiment definition.
+A single *experiment specification* defines both the user-facing side of the experiment (which runs in a *client*, usually a web browser) and the flow of the experiment (which is coordinated by the stimsrv *server*, which potentially controls and coordinates multiple clients).
+Stimsrv experiments can encompass multiple computers and laptops, mobile devices, uncommon devices such a e-book readers, and even printed media, all controlled from a single experiment specification.

-To use stimsrv, install [Node.js](https://nodejs.org/) and run the following command on the command line in your project directory:
+To use stimsrv, install [Node.js](https://nodejs.org/) and run the following command in your project directory:

 ```
 npm install stimsrv